Frequently Asked Questions (FAQ)

 While the buildings externally may all look the same, the environment on the inside is often quite different!
 We have many different lifestyle options which you will see a detailed explanation of on our website under Housing Options.

 The housing assignment process is done on a first-come, first-serve basis.
 The earlier you get your housing application in, the better!
 We try to assign you to your first housing option choice, but if we are unable, we look to your second choice to help us assign you to a room you will be happy in.

 You can request a roommate on the housing application, or on our new program called Roomsync --- just make sure that person also requests you on their housing application.
 BOTH people have to request each other before we will house you together.
 On Roomsync, you can list as many qualities, and look for as many qualities in a roommate as you would like.
 Incoming freshmen students are more inclined to use Roomsync, but any individual can use the program, and talk with people to see who might be the best roommate for them.

-A: You will be able to view your housing assignment on UCanWeb during the summer.
+You will be able to view your housing assignment on UCanWeb in early to mid-August.
 To view your housing assignment, log in to the Secure Area, go to Miscellaneous Requirements, and choose View Housing Assignment.

 Each room has a combination lock on it, which is given out only to the roommates of that room.
 The best way to stay safe is to not give your combination our to anyone!!
 If need be, your combination can be changed at any time - just let your RD know!

 Wi-Fi is provided throughout the residence halls.
 Every student room and student suite has Wi-Fi.